 Which is somewhat dissonant with the buildup to that choice.
 If the player sides with Kerghan then it is with full awareness that he plans to kill every living thing, the player and himself included.
 Yet the game portrays it as some shocking Face-Heel Turn when it says that Kerghan eventually "turned" on the player.

-Nippon Ichi games such as Disgaea, Makai Kingdom, and Disgaea 2, which also include a number of Nonstandard Game Over endings as well.
+Nippon Ichi games such as the Disgaea series and Makai Kingdom, which also include a number of Nonstandard Game Over endings as well.
 One of their earlier games, La Pucelle: Tactics, gave most chapters within the story multiple endings, but only one final end.
 Well, unless you complete all the optional dungeons, which grants Prier a unique change of character...
 (And may be canon, considering her cameo in Disgaea.)

 It should be noted, that aside from the first game, you actually have to put effort in to get a normal or bad end, such as killing over 100 team members in combat, while the true end is given by default.
 In the first game, killing ANY team member, even by accident locks you out of the true ending.
 The game does not tell you this, as the series evolved the other endings rely less on team kills to the point the fourth game doesn't bother to track them.
 (The alternate endings are instead defined by play-set relationships to the protonist, defeating bonus bosses or being at a set level)